sugarlabs/GSoC/Ideas-2026.md

-# Google Summer of Code 2026
+# Google Summer of Code 2026 Ideas

 ------------